 - To log in, use your @davidson.edu credentials.

-- After choosing your SLD/TLD combination, check its availability.
+- Enter your preferred subdomain name, and check its availability.
 If it’s available, click on register.

 - You will be asked to agree to terms and then to create your domain.